TomWinton/NextWorkingDayGovUK/README.md

 ## Basics
 ### Inputs
-Date: The Date To Start From
+(DateTime) Date: The Date To Start From

-Region: Enum: england-and-wales,scotland,northern-ireland
+(Enum, string) Region: england-and-wales,scotland,northern-ireland

-WorkingDays: Int: Days to Add
+(Int) WorkingDays: Days to Add

-### Outputs
+### Outputs.
-Output: Date : A Date 10 working days from now based on the region selected
+(Date) Output: A Date <WorkingDays> from now ignoring weekends and bank holidays within <Region>

 ### Logic
 Retrieves www.gov.uk/bank-holidays.json ,
-Returns 10 days onto the date specified + any days that are weekends or are dates inside the gov uk file for the region specified.
+Adds <WorkingDays> days onto the date specified + any days that are weekends or are dates inside the gov uk file for the region specified.